ringcentral/rc-unified-crm-extension/docs/developers/advanced/client.md

 {! docs/developers/beta_notice.inc !}

+### Register a RingCentral application

+The first step is to login to the [RingCentral Developer Console](https://developers.ringcentral.com/), and register an application.
+When you register an application, be sure to use the following settings:

+* Set the auth type to "Client-side web app"
+* Set the OAuth Redirect URI to `https://ringcentral.github.io/ringcentral-embeddable/redirect.html`
+* Set the application scopes to the following: Read Messages, Read Presence, Read Contacts, Read Call Log, Read Accounts, Call Control, VoIP Calling, WebSocket Subscriptions, Ring Out, SMS, Internal Messages, Webhook Subscription, Edit Messages, Edit Presence.

+Upon registering your application, you will be provisioned a Client ID and Clien Secret.
+Navigate to the "Credentials" tab and copy these values to your clipboard.
+You will need them later.

 There a number of behaviors that are triggered in response to key events associated with using the Unified CRM extension.
 These callbacks are invoked with the intent of performing one of the following browser functions:

 * Open a tab corresponding to an incoming call's associated contact record